MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 > [!NOTE]
 > For most of the Azure built-in retry mechanisms, there's currently no way to apply a different retry policy for different types of errors or exceptions.
 You should configure a policy that provides the optimum average performance and availability.
 One way to fine-tune your policy is to analyze log files to determine the type of transient faults that are occurring.

-## Tradeoffs

-See [Issues and considerations](/azure/architecture/patterns/retry#issues-and-considerations) in the Retry pattern article for further guidance on tradeoffs and risks.

 ## Example